By appointment only

-Debbie Sonu is an Associate Professor of Education in the Department of Curriculum and Teaching and doctoral faculty at The Graduate Center.
-She is the program coordinator for the Adolescent Social Studies Program and a mentor for the Faculty Fellowship Publication Program (FFPP).
+Debbie Sonu is an Associate Professor of Education in the Department of Curriculum and Teaching and doctoral faculty at The Graduate Center, CUNY.
+She is the program coordinator for the Adolescent Social Studies Program, Childhood Education Track 1 and co-coordinator of Track 2.

-Dr. Sonu teaches courses in the Childhood and Adolescent Education Programs, as well as doctoral courses at the Graduate Center.
+Dr. Sonu teaches courses in the childhood programs, as well as doctoral courses at the Graduate Center.

 Dr. Sonu’s scholarly interests include curriculum theory as it relates to urban education, politically oriented teaching in public schools, and youth and childhood studies.
 She uses qualitative research to examine educational experiences and seeks to understand how teaching and learning in public school classrooms can serve as vehicles for racial and economic justice.